Jeffrey J. Buler, Associate Professor

 M.S.
 Louisiana State University, 1999

 Jeff received his B.A. from St. Mary’s College where he studied biology.
 He went on to study nesting songbirds for his M.S. research at Louisiana State University and stopover ecology of songbirds using a variety of methods including weather surveillance radar for his dissertation research at The University of Southern Mississippi.
 In 2011, he joined the faculty at the University of Delaware and, over the next few years, has strived for excellence in developing a productive extramurally-funded research program in Wildlife Ecology.
 Jeff is an international leader in the discovery of novel methods to expand scientific knowledge within the young field of aeroecology focused on the basic and applied ecology of organisms that inhabit the atmosphere.
 His current research focuses on radar biology, avian ecology and migration, landscape ecology, and conservation biology.
 See his work on Google Scholar, Research Gate, and the Research Projects page.

 Katie joined the Aeroecology lab in 2016 as an undergraduate research assistant.
 She then completed a senior thesis in the lab, studying stopover habitat of migrating birds in Rhode Island, in conjunction with their breeding bird atlas effort.
 After graduating and spending a year serving with AmeriCorps in Reno, Nevada, she returned to the lab in 2019 to process data for the gulf coast and Tucson.
-She hopes to start her master’s in the lab in the fall of 2020, studying local movement ecology of Purple Martins.
-Besides radar, she loves birding, hiking, running, and hanging out with her dog, Veery.
+She started her master’s in the lab in the fall of 2020, studying local movement ecology of Purple Martins.
+Besides radar, she loves birding, biking, road trips, and hanging out with her dog, Veery.

 B.S.
 Delaware Valley University, PA